-Writing a motivation letter is a lot like writing a cover letter, But motivation letters place more importance on your personal reasons for applying.
+Writing a motivation letter is a lot like writing a cover letter, but motivation letters are more personal and specific about your motivations.

 Motivation letter samples